 KMT accept peace with USSR

-Khabarovsk Protocol ends Sino-Soviet Conflict and restores joint Soviet-Chinese administration of Chinese Eastern Railway
+The Khabarovsk Protocol ended the Sino-Soviet Conflict and restored joint Soviet-Chinese administration of the Chinese Eastern Railway.

 Yan Xishan denounces Chiang Kaishek